polygraph.so

 "status": "not_available",

-"notify_url": "https://polygraph.so/notify?for=npm/some-owner/some-package"
+"notify_url": "https://polygraph.so/notify?for=npm/some-owner/some-package",

 }

+message spells out the next steps for an agent; self_grade is a one-shot command to run the open litmus yourself; to queue it instead, see request a grade.
 A miss bumps an anonymous demand counter so we can see which ungraded servers are most in demand.
 No request body is logged beyond the ref itself.

 curl